 One internet connection is enough and two may in some cases increase availability during outages.
-After a Wireless Maritime Area Network has been set up on a large portion of the sea or a coastal region, you won't need access to the internet to see the WebUI of your weather station located 4 kilometres away from your desk on a jetty.
+After a Wireless Maritime Area Network (WiMarAN not to be confused with Wireless MAN) has been set up on a large portion of the sea or a coastal region, you won't need access to the internet to see the WebUI of your weather station located 4 kilometres away from your desk on a jetty.
 With a VPN those five kilometres could just as well become 500 without any problem...

-When researchers are planting sensors in some remote coastal regions, full integration with the public wide area network (WAN) through gateways is not always necessary.
+When researchers are planting sensors in remote coastal regions, full integration with the public wide area network (WAN) through gateways is not always necessary.
 When a merchant port needs radar feed from a pilot station to the harbour operation building, access to the internet is not necessarily needed at the radar station.
-This radar feed could as well be a camera fed or a weather station feed...
+This radar feed could as well be a camera feed or a weather station feed...
 It gets a lot more complicated when scientific researchers need to shift data back from a coastal data buoy.
-The same issue applies when data is needed from a service vessel such as a tug, a dredge, or a service vessel but then technology has little to offer aside from satellite or cellular connection.
-The maritime world, despite the cost and the high contention rate of satellite communications, has adopted satcoms like a necessary evil.
+The same issue applies when data is needed from a service vessel such as a tug, a dredge, or a service vessel.
+Still, the technology has little to offer aside from satellite or cellular connection.
+The maritime world, despite the cost and the high contention rate of satellite communications, has adopted satcoms as a necessary evil.

 802.11 in hostile environment